gauravloj/gauravloj.github.io/_posts/2024-07-26-mediakind.md

 ### Service Dashboard

 This is a tenant based portal that allows the user to manage different backend services and related database records all from single website.
-Services such as Account management, Catalog management, feature toggles, authentication and authorization, Media metadata settings, Media Access control, routing control and many more.
+These services includes Account management, Catalog management, feature toggles, authentication and authorization, Media metadata settings, Media Access control, routing control and many more.
+Being able to manage different services at one place improved project management capabilities for the client.

 As a contributor of this dashboard, I have